 3. Promoting a bad product

-When you’re selling a product or service you believe in, it’s tempting to convince people to buy it just because it’s good.
+When you’re selling a product or service you believe in, convincing people to buy it just because it’s good is tempting.
 But if you’re selling a bad product, don’t try to persuade people to buy it.
 Instead, show them why they should buy another product instead.